 The transactions of any meeting of members, however called or noticed and wherever held, shall be as valid as though taken at a meeting duly held after standard call and notice, if (a) a quorum is present either in person or by proxy, and (b) either before or after the meeting, each member entitled to vote, not present in person or by proxy, signs a written waiver of notice, a consent to the holding of the meeting, or an approval of the minutes of the meeting.
 The waiver of notice, consent, or approval need not specify either the business to be transacted or the purpose of the meeting except that, if action is taken or proposed to be taken for approval of any matter specified in Section 6.11.b. of these bylaws, the waiver of notice, consent, or approval shall state the general nature of the proposal.
 All such waivers, consents, or approvals shall be filed with the corporate records or made a part of the minutes of the meeting.
 A member's attendance at a meeting shall also constitute a waiver of notice of and presence at that meeting unless the member objects at the beginning of the meeting to the transaction of any business because the meeting was not lawfully called or convened.
 Also, attendance at a meeting is not a waiver of any right to object to the consideration of matters required to be included in the notice of the meeting but not so included, if that objection is expressly made at the meeting.

 6.14.
-Actions Without Meetings / Action by unanimous written consent
+Actions without Meetings / Action by unanimous written consent

 Any action required or permitted to be taken by the members may be taken without a meeting, if all members consent in writing to the action.
 The written consent or consents shall be filed with the minutes of the meeting.
 The action by written consent shall have the same force and effect as a unanimous vote of the members.